 Table of Contents

 The Chinese have long been using BatteryLess technology, which allows saving directly to the memory chip where the game itself is stored.
-This also reduces production costs, as there is no need to solder additional components and the battery onto the board.
+This also reduces production costs, as there is no need to solder additional components and the battery itself onto the board.

 Unfortunately, simply soldering a battery is not enough for saves to work.